United Kingdom cladding crisis: Wider problems

-Short-term responses: waking watches
+Short-term responses

 A key short-term response to identifying unsafe construction in tall buildings was to change the fire evacuation policy.
 Most had been designed to contain a fire within a single flat, such that in the event of a fire, only the inhabitants of the relevant flat should evacuate.
 The Grenfell Fire showed how disastrous this policy could be in buildings which did not meet safety requirements.
 Evacuation policies were widely changed such that all inhabitants should evacuate in the event of a fire.
 A key problem with this change was that buildings' alarm systems were not designed to alert all residents to a fire and facilitate total evacuation.
 Until such alarm systems could be installed, buildings required a 24-hour 'waking watch' by fire wardens who patrolled the building checking for fire.
 In January 2021, the Ministry of Housing, Communities & Local Government found the median waking watch cost in England to be £11,361 per affected building per month, or £137 per dwelling.